 Student housing is an important service rendered by any college.
 Consequently, Millsaps emphasizes the learning process that takes place within the residence halls.
-The residence life program is administered by a team of student life professionals and student paraprofessional.
+The residence life program is administered by a team of student life professionals and student paraprofessionals.
 Housing assignments for new students are made by the Student Life staff in late June and are determined by several factors, including roommate preference and information provided on the housing preference sheet.
-It is imperative that only the student fill out the housing sheet and submit the completed application by the date noted on the secure website.
+It is imperative that only the student fill out the housing sheet and submit the completed application by the date noted on the website.

 Millsaps is a residential college based upon the belief that a significant amount of learning and growth takes place outside of the classroom.
 As such, a residency requirement has been established.
-All students classified by credit units as freshmen or sophomores are required to live in college residence halls.
-Exceptions to this policy may be granted if the student is married or lives with his or her immediate family in the Jackson area.
-Freshmen are not allowed to live in a fraternity house during the academic year.
-Sophomores who have a desire to reside in a fraternity house must receive approval from the Dean of Students or designee before they may occupy a room.
+All students classified by credit units as first-years or sophomores are required to live in college residence halls.
+Exceptions to this policy may be granted if the student is married or lives with his or her immediate family in the Jackson area; before applying for this exception, those eligible should contact the Office of Financial Aid to determine if there will be a loss of scholarship.
+First-year students are not allowed to live in a fraternity house during the academic year.
+Sophomores who have a desire to reside in a fraternity house must receive approval from the Dean of Students or their designee before they may occupy a room.

 Residence hall rooms, with the exception of Charles, Susanna, and John Halls, are designed to house two individuals each; single rooms, when available, are limited.
 Therefore, students should plan accordingly.
 Those students wishing to room together must make their request known on their housing applications.
 Individuals without roommates will be paired based on the information provided on their housing preference sheet.
-Assignments for upper class students are made in the spring.
+Assignments for upper-class students are made in the spring.
 The process is arranged through Student Life, and students' classification factors into the rankings and selection procedures.
-Students can contact their Resident Assistant or Student Life (601-974-1200) for more information.
+Students can contact their Resident Assistant or the Office of Student Life (601-974-1200) for more information.
 Room rent cannot be refunded after the semester begins.
+It is recommended that all students securing housing purchase renter's insurance or coverage under homeowner's insurance.

 Current students who have become academically ineligible before the beginning of the fall semester will, if readmitted, be put on a waiting list for room assignments.
-It is the student's responsibility to communicate their housing needs with Student Life and acquire written confirmation that an assignment has been made.
-During the academic year, residence halls and fraternity houses will be closed for winter break.
-Students may not stay or access the residential facilities during that intersession period, unless approved in advance by Student Life.
-The college reserves the right to assess a daily fee, not exceeding \$40 per day, when requests to remain or arrive early are granted for a particular intersession period.
-Students will have to register with Student Life of they choose to stay on campus during fall break and spring break.
-Belongings may be left in assigned rooms during the aforementioned breaks, but must be removed at the conclusion of the spring term when the residence hall and fraternity houses close for the summer.
+It is the student's responsibility to communicate their housing needs with the Office of Student Life and acquire written confirmation that an assignment has been made.

+During the academic year, residence halls and fraternity houses will be closed for Thanksgiving, winter break, and spring break.
+Students may not stay or access the residential facilities during these periods, unless approved in advance by the Office of Student Life.
+The college reserves the right to assess a fee of \$50 per day when requests to remain or arrive early are granted for a particular period; last minute requests that can be accommodated will result in a fee of \$60 per day.
+Belongings may be left in assigned rooms during the aforementioned breaks but must be removed at the conclusion of the spring term when the residence hall and fraternity houses close for the summer.
 Students should arrange for off-campus storage as the college does not provide this service.

-Dates and times of hall closings and openings are listed on the housing contract and academic calendar, and will be posted by Student Life.
-Students may also obtain this information by calling the Division of Student Life at 601-974-1200.
+Dates and times of hall closings and openings are listed on the housing contract and academic calendar and will be posted by the Office of Student Life.
+Students may also obtain this information by calling the Office of Student Life at 601-974-1200.